oven-sh/bun/docs/cli/bun-install.md

 # Install for production?
 This is the equivalent to the "--production" CLI argument
 production = false

 # Save a text-based lockfile?
-This is equivalent to "--save-text-lockfile" CLI argument
+This is equivalent to the "--save-text-lockfile" CLI argument
 saveTextLockfile = false

 # Disallow changes to lockfile?
 This is the equivalent to the "--frozen-lockfile" CLI argument